-The 2000-2002 Affirmative Action Plan will be distributed to all agency staff at an agency staff meeting upon approval by ODEO.
+The 2002-2004 Affirmative Action Plan will be distributed to all agency staff at an agency staff meeting upon approval by the Office of Diversity [ODEO]-Department of Employee Relations.
 There will be opportunity for questions to be answered at that meeting by the Affirmative Action Officer.
-The copies of the Affirmative Action Plan will include a cover memo explaining the responsibility of all employees to read, understand, support and implement the Plan.
-As new staff join the agency, the agency Personnel Officer will give the new staff person a copy of the Plan.
-Additional copies of the Affirmative Action Plan will be available from the MHESO Human Resources and Agency Services Division and will be part of the on-line MHESO Employee Manual which each staff member can access via personal computer.
-The material can be made available in alternative formats such as large print, braille or on audio tape upon request to the MHESO Human Resources and Agency Services Director.
+The copies of the Affirmative Action Plan will include a cover memo explaining the responsibility of all employees to read, understand, support and implement the Plan, and will also include an Acknowledgment of Receipt form which each employee is to sign and return to the Human Resources Director once he/she has read the Plan and has had his/her questions answered.
+As new staff join the agency, agency Human Resources staff Officer will give the new staff person a copy of the Plan, and ensure that the employee's questions are answered.
+Additional copies of the Affirmative Action Plan will be available from the MHESO Human Resources unit and will be placed on the agency intranet.
+The Plan can be made available in alternative formats such as large print, braille or on audio tape upon request to the MHESO Human Resources staff.